Bit-Z Token (BZ) Price Tops $0.21 on Major Exchanges

 Buying and Selling Bit-Z Token

-It is usually not possible to purchase alternative cryptocurrencies such as Bit-Z Token directly using U.S. dollars.
-Investors seeking to trade Bit-Z Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Bit-Z Token directly using U.S. dollars.
+Investors seeking to acquire Bit-Z Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bit-Z Token using one of the exchanges listed above.

 Receive News & Updates for Bit-Z Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bit-Z Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.